 - Upfront Product Purchase or Fee Employers: These include organizations that require employees to invest their resources in the purchase of supplies, products or services to carry out their business.
 Or, positions requiring a fee for training/participation in a work experience or for any other reason.

-- Home based business, home based childcare, or home canvassing positions.
+- Home based opportunities, such as a home based business, in home care, or home canvassing positions.

 - International positions.